sam6816/sieve-prime/README.md

 # sieve-prime
 perl program to do it like Eratosthenes

-The first three steps look like this:
+The first three steps (after the initial one) look like this:

     sieved: (Step=0), p=1, len=1